analogdevicesinc/ai8x-synthesis/README.md

 ##### Normalizing Input Data

 For training, input data is expected to be in the range $[–\frac{128}{128}, +\frac{127}{128}]$.
 When evaluating quantized weights, or when running on hardware, input data is instead expected to be in the native MAX7800X range of $[–128, +127]$.
 Conversely, the majority of PyTorch datasets are PIL images of range $[0, 1]$.
-The respective data loaders therefore call the `ai8x.normalize()` function which expects an input of 0 to 1 and normalizes the data to either of these output ranges.
+The respective data loaders therefore call the `ai8x.normalize()` function, which expects an input of 0 to 1 and normalizes the data to either of these output ranges.

 When running inference on MAX7800X hardware, it is important to take the native data format into account, and it is desirable to perform as little preprocessing as possible during inference.
 For example, an image sensor may return “signed” data in the range $[–128, +127]$ for each color.
 No additional preprocessing or mapping is needed for this sensor since the model was trained with this data range.